getbubblenow/bubble/docs/packer.md

 A `node` image is for deploying new Bubbles in Node mode.
 A regular Bubble that acts as a VPN for devices is called a `node` in the Bubble API.

-Bubble will automatically use the appropriate image type based on the Launch Type.
+Bubble will automatically use the appropriate image type based on the [Launch Type](launch-types.md) in effect for each launch.

-### Setting the Launch Type
-#### Via Web UI
-On the Bubble launch screen, click the "Launch with Advanced Settings" link.
-The first drop-down option is "Bubble Type".

-#### Via the API
-When using the API, set the `launchType` property in the JSON  object that creates the Bubble.

 ## Launching a Bubble while Packer Images are Building
 If you try to launch a Bubble before the required packer image is ready,